eliya35/etour-public-repo/README.md

 Etour has multiple features that allow users to interact with it comfortably.
 Some include:
-A search feature :mag: for performing site searches.
+- A search feature :mag: for performing site searches.
-A List feature that allow users to add sites they intend on visit.
+- A List feature that allow users to add sites they intend to visit.
-A commenting :speech_balloon: and rating :star: feature that allows our users to share there experiences with others around the world :earth_africa:.
+- A commenting :speech_balloon: and rating :star: feature that allows our users to share there experiences with others around the world :earth_africa:.
-A category filtering allowing users to choose there adventure based on their needs.
+- A category filtering allowing users to choose there adventure based on their needs.
-A register user account :bust_in_silhouette: for anyone around the glob and many other interactive features.
+- A register user account :bust_in_silhouette: for anyone around the glob and many other interactive features.